zhoujd/zzemacs/wiki/virt/qemu.md

     ## you can resize the root filesystem to fill the partitioned space.
     ## Note
     ## In this example, the filesystem to be resized is /dev/vda2 but it will depend on the drives that are available in the VM image
-    ## – it could be /dev/sda2 or something similar.
+    ## It could be /dev/sda2 or something similar.
     ## Before the rootfs is resized, running df -h from within the VM environment will show you that /dev/vda2 has a size of 3.1G.
     ## To grow the partition, resize the /dev/vda2 partition and then check df -h again to see that it is now 31G: